 The key to staying warm is staying dry, this is where the three layer method comes to good practise.

 The inner layer.
 Preferably one of wool (merino is ideal) or polyester is to be worn directly in contact to your skin.
-These kind of fabrics breath well and manage to keep in the moisture.
-We can recommend something along the lines of these.
+These kind of fabrics breath well and manage to wick the moisture away.

 The outer layer.
-A jacket or a large, wool sweater.
+A jacket or a large wool sweater.
 You need the other layer to be resistant to water and to protect you from the wind.
 So if if your top layer isn’t that waterproof then a shell or rain jacket is another necessary layer.
-A good Goretex outer shell like this one that is still breathable is what we like to opt for.
+A good Goretex outer shell that is still breathable is what we like to opt for.
 If you have a waterproof winter jacket then this is perfect!